Jerry B. Jenkins: Career

-From 2011 to 2017, Jenkins owned the Christian Writers Institute's Christian Market Writer's Guide.
+Jenkins serves on Colorado Christian University's Board of Trustees.
+CCU's Armstrong Center, built in 2024, contains a reading room dedicated to Jenkins and his family.

 As co-writer

 Jenkins has written twenty as-told-to biographies and memoirs of prominent athletes and religious leaders, such as Hank Aaron, Bill Gaither, Walter Payton, Joe Gibbs, Mike Singletary, and Sammy Tippit.
 Jenkins called those titles his "sports personality" books.
 His credit as writer is given via an "as told to", "as told by", or "with Jerry B. Jenkins" attribution.

 In an interview with Joanna Penn of The Creative Penn podcast, Jenkins explained he does not co-write, saying "if my name is on [the book] … I wrote every word."
 For works credited with Chris Fabry, such as The Wormlings (2007–08) series, Jenkins functioned as the editor, and Fabry was the sole writer.
-Jenkins said co-writing a book "is a nightmare," but can be successful if the roles among the credited writers are settled before hand.
+Jenkins said co-writing a book "is a nightmare," but can be successful if the roles among the credited writers are settled beforehand.
 His collaboration with Billy Graham resulted in In His Own Words (2018), published by Tyndale House, for which Jenkins received sole writing credit.

 Gil Thorp

 The Dallas O'Neil and The Baker Street Sports Club (1986) series, and its follow up, the Dallas O'Neil Mysteries (1988–89), prompted Gil Thorp creator Jack Berrill to open discussions with Jenkins on creating a line of young adult books about Gil Thorp and the athletes at the fictional Milford High School.
 The Gil Thorp series was never realized, but following Berrill's death in 1996, Jenkins was recruited by Tribune to continue to comic strip as its writer, with Rod Whigham as artist.
-During his tenure as writer, Jenkins introduced a number of controversial storylines, including a young shomer Shabbat joining the Milford football team, and a teen pregnancy story criticized as anti-abortion.
+During his tenure as writer, Jenkins introduced a number of controversial storylines, including a young shomer Shabbat joining the Milford football team.

 Jenkins's sons, Chad and Dallas, contributed to Gil Thorp by developing scenarios for their father to write.
 According to the Chicago Reader, Chad Jenkins wrote the strip from 2001 to 2004 without credit, which both Jenkins and his son say is not true.
 Chad served as a story consultant.